 Cofunctions and the Unit Circle

-The Inscribed segments, the cofunctions, are non-linear functions of their angle, they are bounded, and they have unique symmetric properties connected to drawing rays of a circle oriented by Cartesian axes.
+The Inscribed segments, which are the Cofunctions, are (non-linear) functions of their angle, they are bounded, and they have unique symmetric properties connected to drawing rays of a circle oriented by Cartesian axes.
+The Outscribed segments each have a factor of the inverse of a cofunction, thereby imbuing them with properties of the Hyperbola.

 Sine Rule for Area